-Caution Once all users' passwords are expired you are unable to login to the device again if the security-password reject-expired-pwd command has been executed.
+Caution You cannot login to the device once all users' passwords are expired and the security-password reject-expired-pwd command has been executed.
 You will have to reboot the device with a default configuration file, or load an earlier software version that does not have the security password feature.
 We recommend you never have the command line "security-password rejectexpired-pwd" in a default config file.